Do Cats Have Good Memory?

-While most cats seem to remember easily demonstrating a good ability to recollect events well and associate facts with happenings, long term memory may seem challenging to prove.
+While most cats demonstrate a good ability to recollect events and associate facts with happenings, it may seem challenging to prove that cats have long-term memory.
 However, I can attest to that from personal experience.

-My feline Persian cat of 10 years old lived with me in Italy with my parents and I, for a good 5 years.
-Upon getting married, my hubby receiving orders to move to Germany with the Army and it was a sure fact that my dear kitty had to come with us.
-We spent a good 3 years in Germany for the whole length of the assigment and then we were sent back to Italy.
+My Persian cat years lived with my parents and me in Italy for a good five years.
+Upon getting married, my hubby got orders to move to Germany with the Army and my dear kitty had to come with us.
+We spent a good three years in Germany for the whole length of the assignment and then we were sent back to Italy.

-It was hard to believe that once back to Italy, once my cat was thirsty, after 3 years being away from that home, she went straight to her water bowl which was right under the table in the kitchen.
-Uncertain if this was a coincidence or not, I had to believe myself again when she had to go potty and she headed right out the balcony and went inside the covered box that was left as is, from when we left.
-She also remembered her favorite sleeping spots and occupied once again that nice area right where the sun rays hit the couch.
+It was hard to believe, but when she came back to her home in Italy after three years, my cat went straight to her water bowl under the table in the kitchen.
+Uncertain if this was a coincidence or not, I had to believe again when she headed right out to the balcony to go potty and went inside the covered box that had been left as is when we left.
+She also remembered her favorite sleeping spots, and occupied once again that nice area right where the sun rays hit the couch.

-It was unbelievable.
-The fact that she remembered well was further proven by the fact that she was very comfortable.
+She was utterly comfortable, which further proved that she remembered well.
 I knew from experience that when we moved into a new, unfamiliar home, she would cry and hide under beds and refuse food for the first days.
 Here instead, it was as if she knew she was back to her home sweet home.
-Sometimes I wonder if perhaps she was able to pick up her old scent left around even after those long three years....
+Sometimes I wonder if perhaps she was able to pick up her old scent left around in that building after those long three years.

 Cats are surely remarkable and fascinating animals to study.
-Just when we think we know them so well they will surprise us with their smart acts suggesting a higher than expected intelligence.
-I am sure cats have both a short term and long term memory and that if given the opportunity, they may be able to prove it, whether you believe it or not..
+Just when we think we know them so well, they will surprise us with their smart acts suggesting a higher-than-expected intelligence.
+I am sure cats have both short-term and long-term memory, and that if given the opportunity, they may be able to prove it, whether you believe it or not.